SCA will be required when:

 Soft decline handling

 In case a transaction is missing SCA, issuers might respond with so-called soft declines.
 This means that the transaction authorization request is declined by the issuer, however, the same transaction can be initiated again.
 The main reason for soft declines emerging in the context of 3D Secure is that issuers are not accepting SCA exemptions requested by the merchant when such is sent directly to authorization or when the merchant requests payment without authentication being carried out beforehand.
-The best practice is to restart the payment including 3DS.
+The best practice is to restart the payment including 3-D Secure.

 Whitelisting of trusted beneficiaries